xtremertx/ExCrypto.NET/README.md

 # ExCrypto.NET
 Extends .NET Crypto API with support for symmetric ciphers ChaCha and Salsa and their respective variants.
+Also featuring Poly1305 reference implementation.

 Features:
 - ChaCha and Salsa symmetric ciphers with 256-bit security strength using 20, 12 or 8 rounds (impl. can handle any amouth of rounds that satisfy the following conditions: N >= 8 and N % 2 == 0, where N = amouth of rounds)